akingdom/akingdom/README.md

 - Tutor in English language (for non-native speakers).
 - Read More: [tools, articles, art, music, interests, etc.](https://akingdom.github.io)

+**"Together, let’s turn ideas into reality.
+Reach out to start your journey!"**

 ## Technology

 - Tutor in programming and electronics.